 - and the fact that His Word is Light and it is Truth.
-And therefore, Light is purging.
+Therefore, Light is purging.
 We'll see how this ties in with Truth and with Light.

 Let's see some important things concerning darkness in relationship to Light.
-Let's go to the Gospel of John, and let's understand that there are some things in the Bible which are very important concerning Light and darkness.
+Let's go to the Gospel of John, and let's understand that there are some things in the Bible, which are very important concerning Light and darkness.
 What is one of the first things that we learn in the very first verses?
 As we're recalling, in the Gospel of John the first chapter refers back to the Creation.

-- What is the first thing that we learn concerning God and the Creation in Genesis the first chapter?

-- "In the beginning was God."

-- What covered the face of the earth?
+- What is the first thing that we learn concerning God and the Creation (Gen. 1)?
+"In the beginning was God!" - What covered the face of the earth?
+Darkness! - Who brought Light?
+God did-"Let there be light and there was light."

-- Darkness!

-- Who brought Light?

-- God did-"Let there be light and there was light."

 The whole lesson of the Bible is contained in the very first part of the book of Genesis.
 Only God can bring Light.
-Only God can bring truth.
+Only God can bring Truth.

-Here in the Gospel of John 1:4: "In Him was life, and the life was the light of men.
-And the Light shines in the darkness...
-[And that's what men don't like!
+John 1:4: "In Him was life, and the life was the light of men.
+And the light shines in the darkness..." (vs 4-5).
+That's what men don't like!
 I mean, look at some of the congressmen.
 Look at the President.
 If you shine 'the pure Light of Truth' into their lives, nothing would be left.

-Now there's also something that's important that this tells us]: ...but the darkness does not comprehend it" (vs 4-5).
-Now, it also means that the darkness does not overcome the Light.
+There's also something that's important that this tells us: "...but the darkness does not comprehend it" (v 5).
+It also means that the darkness does not overcome the Light.

-So there's one thing that's very important concerning the Light of God's Spirit in us, which is that Satan the devil can never overcome it, brethren.
+There's one thing that's very important concerning the Light of God's Spirit in us, which is that Satan the devil can never overcome it, brethren.
 We have to voluntarily give it up.

+- What is Satan's job?

+- What is his tactic?

+- To get us to voluntarily give it up!

+That's why John was writing in the way that he wrote of

+- Light and darkness

+- Truth and error

-So what is Satan's job?
-What is his tactic?
-To get us to voluntarily give it up!
-And that's why John was writing in the way that he wrote of Light and darkness, of truth and error, of the Spirit of God, the Spirit of Truth, keeping the commandments of God, the difference between God-who cannot lie-and the liars who come in and tell half-truths to try to bring the deception.
+- the Spirit of God, the Spirit of Truth

+- keeping the commandments of God

+and the difference between God-who cannot lie and the liars who come in and tell half-truths to try to bring the deception.

-Now let's come to John 3, and this ties exactly in with it; and this is what Ed was bringing out in, in such a clear, clear way when he said: 'No one runs to the Truth.'
+John 3 ties exactly in with it; and this is what Ed was bringing out in, in such a clear, clear way when he said: 'No one runs to the Truth.'
 Remember what happened when God came down on Mt.
-Sinai, to bring the Ten Commandments?
-The Light and the power-the people couldn't stand it!
-They ran away-not to!
-And isn't it true in our own lives when you're caught in a mistake and doing something wrong, you don't want to hear it?
+Sinai to bring the Ten Commandments?
+The Light and the power?
+The people couldn't stand it; they ran away-not to!
+Isn't it true in our own lives when you're caught in a mistake and doing something wrong, you don't want to hear it?
 Yes!
-I don't! you don't!
+I don't!
+You don't!